 - For more information about our managed, privately owned Holiday Home in the Lowlands Beach area, click here.

-- Set over 2 separate neighbouring properties of pristine bushland.
-One property is a private nature reserve officially registered as a Land for Wildlife Properties by the Department of Conservation and Land Management.
+- Set over a 25 hectare pristine bushland, our property is a private nature reserve officially registered as a Land for Wildlife Properties by the Department of Conservation and Land Management.

 - Walking trails allow you to freely explore an incredibly diverse range of flora and fauna close up and personal.
 Observe the natural world on your doorstep.